Chinese Paper-cuts jiǎn zhǐ

 paper-cut,five babies

-Five linked dolls/babies in an ancient form.
+Five linked dolls/babies is an ancient form.
 It can be traced back 5,000 years in Qinghai province.
 It is a simple paper-cut to make requiring just five folds followed by cutting out with a knife.
 The five figures represent the five directions (north, south, east, west and center) and form a talisman to keep out evil from wherever it may come.

 Symmetric patterns